intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/zouwu.md

 #### **4.4 TCMFForecaster**

-TCMFForecaster wraps a model archtecture that follows implementation of the paper [DeepGLO paper](https://arxiv.org/abs/1905.03806) with slight modifications.
-It is especially suitable for extremely high dimentional multivariant time series forecasting.
+TCMFForecaster wraps a model architecture that follows implementation of the paper [DeepGLO paper](https://arxiv.org/abs/1905.03806) with slight modifications.
+It is especially suitable for extremely high dimensional multivariate time series forecasting.

 ##### **4.4.1 Prepare Your data**